Sharing Kids’ Photos Online: A Family Guide to Privacy, Consent, and Choice

-That’s why every family I work with has the chance to opt out of having their child’s face shared online, right in the contract.
-Whether you're comfortable with full sharing, prefer partial anonymity, or want to keep everything private, your wishes are respected without question.
+Every family I work with has the option to opt out of having their child’s face shared online, clearly outlined in the contract.
+Whether you’re comfortable with full sharing, prefer partial anonymity, or want everything kept private, your choice is respected — without question.

-This step isn’t just paperwork — it’s there to give you control, create clarity, and ensure we’re on the same page before the camera ever comes out.
+This isn’t just paperwork.
+It’s about clarity, trust, and making sure we’re aligned before the camera ever comes out.

 2. What Counts as “Posting”